-If you run your own business, or if you have income from freelancing, you usually need to provide additional information about your business.
+If you run your own business or have income from freelancing, you usually need to provide additional information about your business.
 Lenders may want to scrutinize your financials to ensure that your income continues indefinitely.

 If your finances don’t fall neatly into the mold above, you may still be able to refinance a jumbo mortgage.
 However, expect to pay higher interest rates or make up for any perceived shortcomings in other areas.
-For example, if you have a foreclosure in your credit report from six years ago, significant reserve assets and a particularly low debt-to-income ratio might help you qualify for a new loan.
+For example, if you have a foreclosure in your credit report from six years ago, then significant reserve assets and a particularly low debt-to-income ratio might help you qualify for a new loan.

 Ultimately, lenders set their own approval standards for refinancing jumbo loans.
 Those loans do not meet the criteria to go through Fannie Mae or Freddie Mac, so “conforming” loan requirements do not apply.